Flynn-Primrose/Zoonosim/README.md

   - vestigial parameter left over from the dynamic rescaling functionality present in parent versions of the software
   - Some of the older parts of code expect this to exist but it must be set to False since dynamic rescaling is not supported
 - initial_conditions
-  - A dictionary, the keys are the agent types and the values are the number of initial infections among that type of agent
+  - A dictionary, the keys are the agent types and the values are the number of initial infections among that type of agent.
+  - initial infections are distributed randomly across all agents of the given type.
 - start_day
   - initial day of the simulation
   - in the form yyyy-mm-dd